 Currently, PharmCAS operation and customer support teams continue to provide uninterrupted services to both schools and applicants.
 Below are updates on the admissions processes at colleges and schools of pharmacy.

 If you are invited to participate in an interview, it will likely be moved to a virtual format via webcam or phone.
 The technology used will vary based on the institution and the ability of an applicant to access it.
 If your webcam will be enabled for the interview, you are encouraged to dress professionally as you would for an in-person event.
 If you cannot participate in the virtual interview, please remember to notify the admissions office in advance.
-See the Interview No Show Policy.
+Learn more do's and don'ts for before, during, and after your virtual interview here.
+Also, make sure to familiarize yourself with the Interview No Show Policy.

 View the COVID-19 Pharmacy School Admission Policies report and COVID-19 Pharmacy Admissions Summary report to understand how pharmacy admission policies have been modified to date in response to the COVID-19 pandemic.
 The summary report includes the following data points: